BlackFortGroup/bxn-ansible/README.md

 2. SSH access to the target machine where Besu will run.
 3. Proper network connectivity between your control machine and the target node.
 4. Installation has been tested on Ubuntu 24.04.

+**Note:** If you do not have a virtual machine (VM) set up, you can create one by following the instructions in the [Setting Up an AWS EC2 Instance for Hyperledger Besu](#setting-up-an-aws-ec2-instance-for-hyperledger-besu) section.

 ### Clone the Repository